richardbertozzo/type-coffee/README.md

 Get your right type of coffee ☕

 Go application that provides information on the best type of coffee based on user input characteristics.
-It uses two data sources: the ChatGPT API and a database populated by ETL (Extract, Transform, Load) from a dataset, this dataset was gathered from [Kaggle](https://www.kaggle.com/datasets/volpatto/coffee-quality-database-from-cqi) (kudos for the author), see there for further details.
+It uses two data sources: the ChatGPT API and a database populated by ETL from a dataset, this dataset was gathered from [Kaggle](https://www.kaggle.com/datasets/volpatto/coffee-quality-database-from-cqi) (kudos for the author), see there for further details.

 ## Usage

-To run the application, you need to have Golang installed on your system.
-And Chat GPT key is required, and a database URL is optimal.
+To run the application, you need to have:
+- Go installed
+- Chat GPT API key, you can create one [here](https://platform.openai.com/account/api-keys)
+- Postgres URL (_optimal_)
+  - explain

 The application has two command entry points: